aviaryhq/cloudglue-mcp-server/README.md

 ### **When to Use Which Tool**

+- **To create collections**: Use `create_collection` to set up new video collections with specific analysis configurations
 - **To upload files**: Use `add_file` to upload local files or add existing files to collections
 - **Start exploring**: Use `list_collections` and `list_videos` to explore available content
 - **For single videos**: Use `get_video_description` or `get_video_entities`